brucepercy/brucepercy/README.md

-Here's a polished version for your GitHub profile:

 👋 Hello, I'm Bruce Percy!
 Welcome to my GitHub! 🚀 This is where I explore the world of data science and machine learning through code and creativity.